 Product-focused questions help you understand how your customers perceive and engage with your product.

-They can also give you valuable feedback on what to improve and develop to give the most customers the solution they want, ensuring you drive the most revenue possible.
+They can also give you valuable customer feedback on what to improve and develop to give the most customers the solution they want, ensuring you drive the most revenue possible.

 A quick product-focused market research survey in your go-to-market materials, potentially in an email to beta testers or early adopters, can provide you with opportunities to pivot and improve before your product hits the market fully.

 As well as understanding what people think and feel about your products, you want to know what reaction your brand elicits.
+Measuring this is one of the key ways to measure brand awareness and track how your reputation changes over time.

 Understanding first what connection your audience feels to your brand, and second, how you can build a stronger connection, starts with the right brand perception survey questions.

-Before creating your market research survey, it's important to decide what you want to achieve.
-The most effective market research surveys align questions with specific business goals.
-Do you want to improve customer retention, attract new customers, launch products, or analyze the competition?
+The most effective market research surveys align questions with specific business objectives.
+Whether you want to improve customer retention, attract new target customers, launch products, or analyze the competition, each scenario has a different approach to question creation.

 Use these questions to understand your company's position in the market, especially when compared to your competitors.
+Any research findings you make here will feed directly into your competitive advantage and business strategy.

 For example, instead of asking "How do you perceive our value proposition?", ask "What benefits do you get from our product?"